markhibberd/mafia/README.md

 ---------------------------------

-Mafia isn't intended as another haskell build tool (it isn't even one, it uses Cabal/cabal-install for building, and it would be a huge stretch to have a stack port so it can use stack or cabal for building).
+Mafia isn't intended as another haskell build tool (it isn't even one, it uses Cabal/cabal-install for building, and it would not be a huge stretch to have a stack port so it can use stack or cabal for building).